NicholeMattera/ReiNX-Spoofer/README.md

 # ReiNX Spoofer

-This is a simple service that will mock the `rnx` service on Atmosphere.
+This is a simple service that will mock the `rnx` and `tx` service on Atmosphere.
 I have no plans to maintain this and just did it as a fun exercise to play with services and sys-modules on the Switch.
 Running this service may cause some apps to produce warnings about running ReiNX.

 ## How to Build